Updated Jul 2025

 The local paper delights in announcing every new high-rise to be built, however nobody seems to be talking about the waste of having empty dwellings during a "housing crisis".

-And clearly when the lights go out tonight there will be unoccupied dwellings in Main Beach.
+Clearly when the lights go out tonight there will be unoccupied dwellings in Main Beach, Southport and many suburbs across Queensland.

 Prices have boomed, however the real concern is investors leaving properties vacant.